Current Board Members

 Nancy Ruppert, a professor at the University of North Carolina, Asheville, has taught middle school math and science for a total of 15 years in Florida, Georgia, and South Carolina.
 She has coordinated middle grades programs at Shorter College, and Charleston Southern University before arriving at UNC-Asheville in 2002.
 Nancy worked with a team of professors from North and South Carolina, Georgia, and Virginia to create four Southeast Regional Professors of Middle Level Education Symposia, and served as co-chair of the first two of these conferences.
 Additionally, she served as president of the National Professors of Middle Level Education (NaPOMLE).
 Contact Nancy at firstname.lastname@example.org

 Gail Anderson has been a middle level educator for more than 15 years, having taught technology, math, and science.
-She is currently a curriculum specialist in the Teaching and Learning Department of the Canby School District in Canby, Oregon.
+She currently teaches at Stephens Middle School in Salem, Oregon.
 She is co-chair of the Oregon Middle Level Consortium and has served as a regional representative of the Oregon Middle Level Association.
 Gail has Bachelor of Arts and Doctor of Education degrees from the University of Oregon and a Master’s in teaching from Pacific University.
-Contact Gail at firstname.lastname@example.org
+Contact Gail at email@example.com

 Michelle Owens Hayward